 Standing almost in line with the front of the lantern, I noticed that rimpled mirrors are the reflector choice.
 They are in an extremely good condition, showing virtually no signs of age.

-This photograph was taken at the exact position where the right hand mirrors focus, and as can be seen, they make 100 W seem so much brighter!
+This photograph was taken at the exact position where the right hand mirrors focus, and as can be seen, they make 100 Watt seem so much brighter!

 The Horstmann time switch box has the letters highlighted in gold.